 What Does It Mean to Be an HVAC Technician?

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most importantly, you’ll receive a comprehensive education about:
+And, most important, you’ll receive a comprehensive education about:

 - Air conditioners